gutenbergtools/gutenbergsite/site/policy/collection_development.md

 ---

 Project Gutenberg is a library of free electronic books (eBooks).
-The Project Gutenberg collection has been built by the efforts of many volunteers who, over many years, have selected and digitized a variety of written and other works.
+The Project Gutenberg collection has been built by the efforts of volunteers who, over many years, have selected and digitized a variety of written and other works.
 The collection continues to grow, as new works are submitted.